mojaie/MolecularGraph.jl_notebook/notebook/preprocess.md

 ## Dealing with stereochemistry

-If you are working on stereochemistry,  apply following methods to the parsed molecule.

-- Molecule from SMILES: `setdiastreo!`
-- Molecule from SDFIle: `setstereocenter!` and `setdiastereo!`
+One more thing `smilestomol` and `sdftomol` will automatically do by default is standardization of stereochemistry notation.

-Stereocenter information is stored in `Atom.stereo` by the following stereocenter notation rule similar to SMILES (looking from the lowest indexed atom, 2nd, 3rd, 4th atoms are in clockwise/anticlockwise order).
+`setstereocenter!` sets stereocenter information to `Atom.stereo` by the same rule as SMILES notation (looking from the lowest indexed atom, 2nd, 3rd, 4th atoms are in clockwise/anticlockwise order).
 The values are `:clockwise`, `:anticlockwise`, `unspecified` or `atypical`.

-On the other hand, diastereomerism information is stored in `Bond.stereo` of double bonds. `:cis`, `:trans` or `:unspecified` will be set according cis/trans configuration of the lower indexed atoms at each side of the double bond.

-If there is implicit hydrogens involved in stereochemistry, its index order priority is considered as same as the atom that the hydrogen is attached.
+If there is implicit hydrogens involved in stereochemistry, its index order priority is considered as same as the atom that the hydrogen is attached. `setstereocenter!` will be called inside `sdftomol` method.

+`setdiastereo!` sets diastereomerism information to `Bond.stereo` of double bonds. `:cis`, `:trans` or `:unspecified` will be set according cis/trans configuration of atom nodes at each side of the double bond (If there is two atom nodes on  one side, that of the lower indexed atom node). `setdiastereo!` will be called inside `sdftomol` and `smilestomol` methods.

 ```julia
 mol = smilestomol("C\\C(CO)=C/C=C/C")